revisual-app/wordpress-plugin/readme.txt

 3. Use the Settings->Revisual screen to configure the plugin.
 4. Connect you WP page with Revisual account.
 5. Embed your widget using shortcode or Gutenberg block.

+== Support ==
+You can find help desk articles and contact support at [Revisual Help Desk](https://help.revisual.io).

+== External services ==
+This plugin connects to Revisual API to pull your widgets information from your Revisual account.

+It will send your WP version, site name and URL to Revisual API to connect your WP site with your Revisual account.
+This data sole purpose is to create API key for your WP site.
+This key will be used to pull your widgets information from your Revisual account.

+This service is provided by "Revisual": [Terms of Service](https://revisual.io/terms-of-service) and [Privacy Policy](https://revisual.io/privacy).

 == Frequently Asked Questions ==